gcrnet/gcrnet.github.io/_workshop/basiclinuxshell.md

 ## Navigating Files and Directories
 The part of the operating system responsible for managing files and directories is called the **file system**.
 It is organized in multiple layers.
 The top most layer is the root directory.
 When you remotely login to a computer for the first time, you get on the home directory.
-Every user account on a server~(High Performance Computer) has a home directory.
+Every user account on a server (High Performance Computer) has a home directory.
 ![Examples of a file system](https://i.imgur.com/rumMGhTl.jpg)

+The forward slash character `/` does two things:
+* When it appears at the front of a file or directory name, it refers to the root directory.
+* When it appears inside a path, it’s just a separator.
+The root directory `/` has `/bin`, `/data`, `/Users`, and `/tmp' directories.
+The `/Users' directory in turn has the `/Users/Sarah`, '/Users/Jacob' and `/Users/Nelle` directories.
+The path from the root directory to any tarheted firle or directory is called the *absolute path**. `/Users/Sarah`, '/Users/Jacob' and `/Users/Nelle` are the abasolute path to Sarah's, Jacob's, and Nelle's home directories.

 <a name="PipesFilters"></a>
 ## Pipes and Filters